thi-ng/umbrella-docs-temp/arrays.shufflerange.md

 ## shuffleRange variable

 Shuffles the items in the given index range of array `buf` using Fisher-yates and optional `rnd` PRNG.
-If neither `start` / `end` are given, the entire array will be shuffled.
-Mutates original array.

 <b>Signature:</b>

 ```typescript
 shuffleRange: <T extends AnyArray>(buf: T, start?: number, end?: number, rnd?: IRandom) => T
 ```

+## Remarks

+If neither `start` / `end` are given, the entire array will be shuffled.
+Mutates original array.